AlxSam24/wythoffs-game-coursework1/README.md

 A Java implementation of **Wythoff’s Game**, also known as the **Last Biscuit Game**.
 This was my **first-year university coursework** and my introduction to programming in Java.
+Basic programming skills are used as this is when I started learning java so no OOP demonstrated here.

 ---